 After a few hours of shut-eye we wandered up along the main street looking for somewhere to book tomorrow’s trip down to the Mayan cities of Yaxchilan, Bonampak and beyond.
 We put our names down for a tour that would take us all the way to Flores in Guatemala – the nearest town to Tikal, the jewel of the Mayan Empire.

-But today was all about Palenque, and that afternoon we hopped the bus down to the site to see what we could see.
+But today was all about Palenque, and that afternoon we hopped the bus down to the site.

 Palenque (Yucatec Maya: Bàak’) was a Maya city state in southern Mexico that flourished in the 7th century.
 The Palenque ruins date back to 226 BC to around 799 AD.
 After its decline, it was absorbed into the jungle, which is made up of cedar, mahogany, and sapodilla trees.